 Why Live in Oak Crest

-Oak Crest, also known as Oak Park, is a sought-after suburb in Arvada where residents often stay long-term.
-The neighborhood features spacious lots with mature maples and pine trees, and sidewalks suitable for morning walks.
-Homes range from older, steadfast properties to newly built or renovated houses, with styles including Colonial Revivals, Craftsman, Traditional, and ranch-style homes.
-Many homes incorporate farmhouse elements and Tudor-style details, with sizes varying from 1,500 to 4,500 square feet, often featuring multicar garages and large yards.
-The Jefferson County School District No. R-1 serves the area, with Sierra Elementary School, Oberon Junior High, and Ralston Valley Senior High all receiving high ratings.
-Sierra Park and Alice Sweet Thomas Park provide outdoor recreation, while the Two Ponds National Wildlife Refuge offers serene nature trails.
-The Simms Street Recreation Center caters to all ages with various activities.
-For shopping, residents visit Northridge Shopping Center, which includes King Soopers, Sprouts, and Natural Grocers.
-Dining options include The Butchery for steak and seafood, and Great Harvest Bakery for fresh-baked goods.
-Oak Crest is quieter compared to the bustling Olde Town Arvada, located just 5 miles south, known for its eateries, boutiques, and seasonal festivals.
-The neighborhood is safer than the national average, making it a practical choice for families.
+Oak Crest, also known as Oak Park, is a popular suburb in Arvada where residents often stick around for a while.
+The neighborhood features spacious lots with healthy maples and pine trees, as well as sidewalks that are popular for casual strolls.
+Established homes blend with newly built or renovated houses, including Colonial Revival, Craftsman, traditional and ranch styles.
+Many homes incorporate farmhouse elements and Tudor-style details, measuring between 1,500 and 4,500 square feet, often featuring multi-car garages.
+Jefferson County School District No. R-1 serves the area, and students attend Sierra Elementary School, Oberon Junior High and Ralston Valley Senior High.
+Sierra Park and Alice Sweet Thomas Park provide outdoor recreation, while the Two Ponds National Wildlife Refuge offers pebbled nature trails.
+The Simms Street Recreation Center caters to people of all ages with a variety of activities.
+For shopping and dining, residents visit the Northridge Shopping Center, which includes King Soopers, Sprouts and Natural Grocers.
+Eateries include The Butchery, a popular nearby spot for dinner featuring steak and seafood, and Great Harvest Bakery, which offers fresh-baked goods.
+Oak Crest is quieter compared to the bustling Olde Town Arvada, located just 5 miles south, which is known for its restaurants, boutiques and seasonal festivals.

 Frequently Asked Questions